MPD150: working towards a police free Minneapolis

 The goal of this initiative is to shift the discussion of police violence in Minneapolis from one of procedural reforms to one of meaningful structural change.
 We will achieve this by presenting a practical pathway for the dismantling of the Minneapolis Police Department; the transference of its social service functions to community-based agencies and organizations; the replacement of its emergency intervention functions with models not based on military methods; and the redirection of resources to support community resilience and people-directed development.

 The MPD was established in 1867, two years after the end of the Civil War and five years after the Dakota Conflict.
 2017 therefore, marked the 150th anniversary of its founding.
 This presents an opportunity to review its performance during the fifteen decades of its existence and decide, as a community, whether its contract should be extended.
 Our position is that it emphatically should not.
 We presented our case – as well as alternatives, transitional steps and action plan – in the form of a community report that was released in 2017.
 Artistic and cultural work was coupled with this work, including a 2018 art exhibit based on the report. will be ramped up in preparation for the public release and its aftermath.
-This will include activities of our own initiative (such as the zine we put out in July) as well as support and encouragement for independent creative projects that can carry and normalize our message.
-These may include pop-up history displays, teach-ins, films, murals, performance, essay contests, and many other projects, to inspire a rethinking of popular assumptions about the permanence and inevitability of the police.